Drivetrain Solutions

 Key Insight

-Event-driven visitors spend more per person, not merely more often.
-The 8% increase in visitors generated a 13% increase in revenue, indicating higher-value spending behavior during events.
+Event visitors spend more per person, not just more often.
+An 8% increase in visitors produced a 13% increase in revenue, indicating higher-value spending during events.

 4Retail Leakage Analysis

-Retail leakage represents spending by Lockhart residents that occurs outside city limits.
-This analysis identifies where dollars flow and quantifies the opportunity for local retention.
+Retail leakage is spending by Lockhart residents that occurs outside city limits.
+This section identifies where those dollars go and quantifies the potential for local retention.

 The Warehouse/Bulk Retail Gap

-Lockhart residents consistently travel to San Marcos (Sam's Club) and Kyle (Costco) for bulk purchasing needs.
-Combined, these two destinations alone represent over $22,600 in leaked monthly revenue.
-This is structural retail leakage driven by missing retail categories, not convenience.
+Lockhart residents regularly travel to San Marcos (Sam's Club) and Kyle (Costco) for bulk purchases.
+Together, these two destinations account for over $22,600 in leaked monthly revenue.
+This is structural leakage caused by missing retail categories, not convenience.

 Leakage Recovery Scenario